 The NWMO will work with CNSC and local response agencies to coordinate planning and preparedness activities based on CNSC's HazMat Team Emergency Response Manual for Class 7 Transport Emergencies (INFO-0764, Rev. 2) (CNSC, 2009) and Transport Canada's Emergency Response Guidebook (Transport Canada, 2012).
-Additionally, the NWMO will incorporate the current Emergency Management Framework (Public Safety Canada, 2011) guidance agreed to by Public Safety Canada and the provinces and local response agencies.
+Additionally, the NWMO will incorporate the current Emergency Management Framework (Public Safety Canada, 2011) guidance agreed to by Public Safety Canada, and the provinces and local response agencies.

-6.7 Transportation Logistics to Huron-Kinloss
+6.7 Transportation Logistics to South Bruce

 Figure 6-2 presents a generalized description of the highway and railroad transport processes for used nuclear fuel from interim storage sites to an APM repository site.
-An APM repository site located near Huron-Kinloss would be accessible by truck via existing roadways and a service road to the receiving facilities.
+An APM repository site located near South Bruce would be accessible by truck via existing roadways and a service road to the receiving facilities.

-The Township of Huron-Kinloss is located just south of Highway 9 to the shore of Lake Huron.
-The Goderich-Exeter Railway, operated by Genesee and Wyoming Canada Inc., the Canadian subsidiary of Genesee and Wyoming, is located about 50 kilometres south of the township.
+The Municipality of South Bruce straddles Highway 9 (Elora Street South) just south of Walkerton and approximately 45 kilometres east of Kincardine.
+The Goderich-Exeter Railway, operated by Genesee and Wyoming Canada Inc., the Canadian subsidiary of Genesee and Wyoming, terminates in Goderich approximately 70 kilometres southwest of South Bruce.
 The short line railway interchanges with the cross-continental railroad, the Canadian National Railway (CNR), in London and Toronto.

-If rail is a preferred mode, rail service could be extended from Goderich to a service spur leading directly to the receiving facility at the repository or an intermodal facility could be constructed in Goderich with trucks used for the last stage of transport to the receiving facility at the repository.
+If rail is a preferred mode, an intermodal facility could be constructed in Goderich with trucks used for the last stage of transport to the receiving facility at the repository.